BluDolphin/BluChat/README.md

 ### Installation
 - Git clone this repository (or download zip and unzip)
 - Navigate to folder
-- Create python .venv
+- Create python virtual environment
-- Install requirements.txt within .venv
+- Install requirements.txt within the virtual environment

-To run the program once setup, run `bash run_bluchat.sh`, this will create a new detached tmux session, and launch the program with the .venv. tmux is used to allow the terminal to be closed after starting BluChat.
+To run the program once setup, run `bash run_bluchat.sh`, this will create a detached tmux session and launch the program using the virtual environment. tmux is used to allow the terminal to be closed after starting BluChat.

 ### Setup
 I recommend assigning a static IP to the Raspberry Pi in your routers settings, just to make accessing the settings portal easier